tempelaar-team/qclab-dev/docs/interactive_docs/spin-boson-example/spin-boson.rst

 ===========================

 Here's a simple example of how to run a spin-boson model with mean-field dynamics in QC Lab.

-A jupyter notebook version of this tutorial can be found `here <https://github.com/tempelaar-team/qclab/blob/main/examples/interactive_docs_example.ipynb>`_.
+A Jupyter Notebook version of this tutorial can be found `here <https://github.com/tempelaar-team/qclab/blob/main/examples/interactive_docs_example.ipynb>`_.

 First, we will need to import the necessary modules: